isc-projects/kea/doc/sphinx/arm/agent.rst

 .. note::

-   Note that the configuration snippet provided above is for testing purposes only.
+   The configuration snippet provided above is for testing purposes only.
 It should be modified according to the security policies and best practices of the administrator's organization.